marlapinkert/TEWA2/Individual_project/Instructions.md

 Please hand-in a notebook (.ipynb file) containing the whole procedure.
 Also, add some explanations by using text fields.
 While I added code cells to the notebook with the scaffold, these are only there to help you get an overview over the steps - You can add as many as you want.

+Once you download the dataset, you get a folder with the raw data for each subject and a folder called "derivatives" which contains preprocessed functional and anatomical images as well as motion parameters.

 You will find additional information in the notebook.